Optimizing site load speed: A guide for SEMs and SEOs

 Problem identification – conduct a site speed test

 SEMs must conduct site speed tests first to identify load time issues.
-Conduct a thorough loading time test for your entire site, especially the most important pages such as home page, blog, and services or product pages, also known as money pages.
+Conduct a thorough loading time test for your entire site, especially the most important pages, such as the home page, blog, and services or product pages, also known as money pages.
 However, this varies for each website and webmasters know best what are the most important pages for them.

-Manual testing is a daunting challenge, hence, you need premium tools to get deep, valuable insights to the surface.
+Manual testing is a daunting challenge.
+Hence, you need premium tools to get deep, valuable insights to the surface.

 Site speed evaluation tools

 In the premium category, my recommendation is Pingdom.
-It is an easy to use tool that generates detailed and easy to understand site speed reports.
+It is an easy-to-use tool that generates detailed and easy-to-understand site speed reports.
 You can narrow down the analysis to different geographical regions, which makes it extremely beneficial for local SEO optimization as well.

-Now, let’s head towards an essential part of this site speed optimization guide i.e., how to increase conversions by decreasing website loading time.
+Now, let’s head towards an essential part of this site speed optimization guide, i.e., how to increase conversions by decreasing website loading time.

 Here we go!